StrangeBeeCorp/docs/docs/thehive/administration/email-intake-connector/connect-a-mailbox.md

     === "Microsoft 365"
         <!-- md:license Platinum -->
         !!! warning "Prerequisites"
             You must have:

-            - Administrator access to Microsoft 365.
+            * Administrator access to Microsoft 365
-            - PowerShell installed and properly configured.
+            * PowerShell installed and properly configured
-            - A shared mailbox already created in Microsoft 365.
+            * A shared mailbox already created in Microsoft 365

         #### Step 1: Create a mail-enabled security group